 - Admin Tools – Improve your WordPress admin dashboard with error logs and cron jobs tracking.

 - Content Restriction – Locks the whole site or part of it to specific users – for instance, only logged-in accounts.

 There are several options that will scan your site for threats.
 Scanning is important for detecting activity that could harm your site.
 These options alert you to any suspicious activity, so you know right away if your site is being targeted.

 WordFence is one of the most trusted security plugins.
 It scans sites frequently, detecting malicious activity and acting as a firewall to keep attacks from happening.

 Sucuri is a company that offers a firewall and antivirus for complete security.
 They offer a WordPress security plugin that scans sites and offers information on how to strengthen security.
 They also offer a free website scanner that allows you to see if your site has been compromised.

-It’s important that in the event that your site is attacked, you know as soon as possible.
+If your site is attacked, it’s important that you know as soon as possible.
 There are several services that monitor your website and notify you if something is wrong.